Blog Post

 Can I join an accelerator without a technical co-founder?

-Yes, though it is harder to get accepted.
+Yes, though it's harder to get accepted.
 Some programs pair non-technical founders with developers.
 Others expect you to have a working prototype before applying.

 How competitive are accelerator applications?